 Machine operator training is one of the most effective tools to avoid improper use or mishandling.
 Most industries will define a minimum level of necessary training for different assets.
 They might also look to issue training certificates to maintain the desired level of competency for operating specific machines.

 While it happens less often, a piece of equipment can also be damaged during the maintenance process.
-Many organizations create operation and maintenance manuals, SOPs, and checklists so that anyone who interacts with the equipment knows exactly what to do.
+Many organizations create operation and maintenance manuals, SOPs, and maintenance checklists so that anyone who interacts with the equipment knows exactly what to do.

 4) Poor reliability culture